NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

-Our experts from the field of computational biology, who created the yeast simulation model, feel that the proposed visual analysis system is a very useful tool to fine-tune their simulation model.
-They found the visual interface of our system to be simple and intuitive to work with.
-The ability to quickly prototype different parameter combinations and interactively visualize the predicted simulation output within seconds lets them easily calibrate the simulation model.
+\clrb{Our experts from the field of computational biology comprise of a professor from the Department of Mathematics, who created the yeast simulation model, and two of her graduate students.} They feel that the proposed visual analysis system is a very useful tool to fine-tune their simulation model. \clrb{They found the visual interface of our system to be simple and intuitive for users familiar with yeast simulation models.} The ability to quickly prototype different parameter combinations and interactively visualize the predicted simulation output within seconds lets them easily calibrate the simulation model.

 Previously, there was no interactive visualization created for the yeast simulation.
 Our experts feel that the visual analysis system will be a useful medium to communicate with the non-expert collaborators and stakeholders of the project, instead of explaining them the complex reaction-diffusion equations involved in the simulation.
 As discussed in Section 7.1, using our system we were able to discover new parameter configurations that can trigger high Cdc42 polarization in the original simulation model.
 This is a significant improvement over the previously estimated parameters using polynomial surrogate model analysis~\cite{renardy2018}.